It’s 2021. Every L&D and HR leader knows that soft skills are more important than ever, right?

 Soft Skills Gaps Can Easily Go Unidentified

 Gaps in technical skills are easy to identify.
 The first sign is generally underperformance in an area of your business, which can be confirmed with skills assessments and a skills gap analysis.
 However, soft skills gaps can be harder to identify.
 The first sign may, like technical skills gaps, be underperformance in a specific business unit, but a standard skills assessment is likely to fail to identify the issue.
 In addition to this, soft skills gaps can create issues that have an ongoing toll on your business but take longer to come to light, such as poor prioritisation, teams working in silos or increased friction between teams.

 Soft skills training present a very unique challenge.
 It’s not as simple as providing an employee with a training course to improve their knowledge, as a strong knowledge of soft skills does not equal strong ability.
 Training programmes for soft skills have to go beyond the norm, providing employees with applied opportunities to practise their skills and the chance to reflect and digest feedback.
 All of this means more investment in both planning and training time, increasing the importance of providing employees with the right support to close skills gaps, as providing the wrong training at the wrong time will lead to wasted money and resources.

 Strong Return on Investment

-Finally, and arguably most importantly, the development of soft skills delivers a significant return on investment, so getting it right can be a huge win for your business.
+Finally, and arguably most importantly, the measurement, and subsequent development of soft skills delivers a significant return on investment, so getting it right can be a huge win for your business.
 Not convinced?
 Research into employee retention has shown that 46% of employees fail within the first 18 months, mostly due to a lack of soft skills.
 And research from Michigan University found that soft skills training was able to deliver an RoI of 256% as a result of a 12% increase in team productivity and retention.